 Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
-But with Sylvan's study skills program in the Denver region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
-We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management These skills can help set your child up for success in school, in college and in future careers.
-Contact us today to discover how our knowledgeable tutors in the Denver region can help your child realize his or goals and take on increasing workloads with confidence.
+Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the Denver region.
+Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
+After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
+Get in touch with us today to learn more about how our tutoring experts in the Denver region can help your child fulfill goals and tackle any workload.

 We Can Help With All Kinds of Study Skills, Including: